AikidoSec/firewall-node/docs/pubsub.md

 That's it!
 Your app is now protected by Aikido guard.

-If you want to see a full example, check our [express sample app](../sample-apps/pubsub-mongodb).
+If you want to see a full example, check our [Pub/Sub sample app](../sample-apps/pubsub-mongodb).

 ## Debug mode